 RRWC’s primary fundraiser is Soup and Bread, which takes place in February.
 The annual luncheon brings the Round Rock community together for an incredible lunch and silent auction.
-The 2013 event fed over 779 people with dine-in, take-out and delivery available.
+In past years, the event has fed over 800 people with dine-in, take-out and delivery available.

 RRWC awards two $750 academic and community service scholarships each year to carefully selected students from the Sub-Junior RRWC Club (Sweethearts) at Round Rock High School.
 The scholarships are in honor of deceased RRWC members, Bettie McNeese and Sue Evans.

 In 2014, RRWC made donations to these community groups: